In this 20-minute recipe for seared tuna steak, the fish is cooked in a hot skillet and then sliced and served with a spicy dipping sauce.

 Serving Suggestions

-I usually serve seared tuna with a simple dipping sauce made from soy sauce and lemon juice.
-It's also excellent when drizzled with sriracha mayo.
+I usually serve seared tuna steak with a simple dipping sauce made from soy sauce and lemon juice.
+It's also delicious when drizzled with sriracha mayo.

-Although this dish is usually served as an appetizer in restaurants, I like to make enough to serve it as a main course alongside Asian cabbage salad, Asian cucumber salad, Asian Brussels sprouts, or cabbage stir-fry.
+Although this dish is usually served as an appetizer in restaurants, I like to make enough to serve it as a main course alongside Asian cabbage salad, Asian cucumber salad, Asian Brussels sprouts (as shown in the photo below), or cabbage stir-fry.

 Recipe Card